Skip to content

 Ctrl+; / Cmd+; Open Grok sidebar

-Alt+G Insert @-mention for the active file (when editor focused)
+Alt+G Insert @-mention for the active file (when the editor is focused)

 Development